Back to Blog

 5. Upload your CSV file

-6. Map columns if prompted (HiBid auto-detects standard formats but may ask for confirmation)
+6. Map any columns if prompted (HiBid usually auto-detects standard formats)

 8. Navigate to Photos

-9. Upload your photo folder (ZIP for large batches)
+9. Upload your photo folder (ZIP or individual files)

-10. Verify photos matched to correct lots -- check thumbnail alignment
+10. Verify photos are matched to correct lots

 11. Preview your catalog